Where I Stood

-"Where I Stood" is the second single from singer-songwriter Missy Higgins' second album, On a Clear Night.
-The song was released to commercial radio on 25 June 2007.
-The single was released on 4 August 2007.
-It reached No. 10 on the Australian Recording Industry Association (ARIA) Charts.
+"Where I Stood" is the second single from Australian singer-songwriter Missy Higgins' second album, On a Clear Night (2007).
+The single was released on 4 August 2007 and reached No. 10 on the Australian ARIA Singles Chart.
+In the United States, it became Higgins' second song to appear on the Billboard charts, reaching number 10 on the Adult Contemporary ranking.
 In a similar promotional scenario as her previous single "Steer", Higgins gave her fans the opportunity to purchase a signed single along with signed lyrics.

-The song has been featured on several television shows including episode 4 of season 7 of Smallville, on the 9th episode in Season 4 of Grey's Anatomy the 5th episode in Season 5 of One Tree Hill, the 6th episode of season 3 of Friday Night Lights and the 12th episode of Season 5 of Ghost Whisperer.
-It was also featured on The Hills, Lipstick Jungle, NCIS, Weeds, Pretty Little Liars, and The Client List.